 Click on book below for more information

-Since 2000 Dr. Herz has been on the faculty at Brown University and she also teaches at Boston College.
-Dr. Herz’s research has shown how odor-evoked memory is emotionally unique compared to other kinds of memory experiences, how emotional associations can change odor perception, and how odors can be conditioned to emotions and subsequently influence motivated behavior.
-Her work also deals with how language can affect odor perception and her laboratory has empirically demonstrated the first instance of olfactory illusions created by words alone.
-A third area of olfactory research concerns the role of body-odor and fragrance in heterosexual attraction.
-Her most recent work involves investigating food related emotions and the sensory psychology of eating.
+Since 2000 Dr. Herz has been on the faculty at Brown University and since 2013 she has also been teaching at Boston College.
+Among her major contributions are her studies showing how odor-evoked memory is emotionally unique compared to other memory experiences, how "aromatherapy" really works, and how emotional associations to odors can change perception and behavior.
+Her work also deals with how language can affect odor perception and the role that body-odor and fragrance play in heterosexual attraction.
+Rachel Herz also conducts research on the connections between taste sensitivity and emotional disgust, and how emotions and sensory information are involved in our experience of food and eating behavior.

 Proustian products are preferred: The relationship between odor-evoked memories and product evaluation- 2015.
 Chemosensory Perception, 8, 1-10.
 Sugiyama, H., Oshida, A., Thueneman, P., Littell, S., Katayama, A., Kashiwagi, M., Hikichi, S. & Herz, R.S.